astreum/whitepaper/README.md

 Astreuos is an accounts based blockchain which primarily works by keeping track of all the accounts and their details such as the balance, number of transactions and storage.

-Astreuos includes storage and compute protocols.

 The motivation for building Astreuos is to build a better blockchain for creating trusted smart contracts and price mechanisms for currency stability.

-Astreuos features trust-less consensus, permission-less access and great security for users.
+Blockchains benefit from trust-less consensus, permission-less access and great security for users.

-These features provide everyone in the world with uncensored access of financial and digital empowerment from the platform.

-digital empowerment
+Astreuos improves on blockchain by intergrating storage and compute distributed layers.

 Astreuos aims to be a competitive platform for digital services by: